 This belief is as persistent and widespread as it is old.
-Countless people with no interest in weather lore — the kind of people who don’t care how wide the orange stripe is on the back of a woolly bear caterpillar or whether it’s better for the sky to be red in the morning or at night — repeat this one every day, and with good reason.
+Countless people with no interest in weather folklore — those people who don’t care how wide the orange stripe is on the back of a woolly bear caterpillar, or whether it’s better for the sky to be red in the morning or at night — repeat this one every day, and with good reason.

 While not every piece of old weather lore is true, evidence seems to suggest that this one is based in fact.
 As far back as the 1960s, medical researchers have found, over and over again, that there is a genuine connection between increased pain and cold, wet weather.
 While the effect is most commonly linked to arthritis sufferers, many have also reported feeling increased pain from nerve disorders, recently healed fractures, migraines, toothaches, corns, and even scars, when the weather was about to change.